Police: Alabama fire hydrant plant worker kills 2, wounds 2

 A company representative did not immediately respond to an email seeking comment.

 Mueller Co., based in Cleveland, Tennessee, is a subsidiary of Atlanta-based Mueller Water Products Inc., which calls itself a leading maker of water distribution and measurement products in North America.
-More than 400 people work at the plant in Albertville, making it one of the largest employers in the area and giving the town its nickname of “Fire Hydrant Capital of the World.”
+More than 400 people work at the plant in Albertville, giving the city in northwest Alabama its nickname of “Fire Hydrant Capital of the World.”

 A maintenance worker from North Carolina arrived at the plant early Tuesday, unaware of the deadly shooting hours earlier.
 John McFalls said he spent five days in the plant last week and saw nothing out of the ordinary.